That nagging knee pain during your morning walk. The shoulder ache when you reach for something high. The stiffness that greets you each morning.

 If pain continues, don't move as far.
 Only go as deep in a squat as feels comfortable.
 Don't reach as high overhead.

 Why this works: Range of motion - how far your joints can comfortably move - improves gradually as inflammation (swelling and irritation) reduces.
+You're not giving up, you're being strategic.

 Real-life example: When weeding the garden, kneel on a cushion and don't bend as far forward.
 You're still gardening, just adapting.